Accredited Psychiatry and Medicine

 Dr. Bursztajn continues to have an active clinical

-practice and consults and teaches nationally both as an individual and
+practice and consults as a forensic psychiatric expert and teaches nationally

-special interest in medical and psychiatric diagnosis.
-His publications
+He has had a long standing special interest in medical and psychiatric

-the highly acclaimed book Medical
+diagnosis and misdiagnosis range from the highly acclaimed book Medical

 to initial telephone or e-mail inquiries regarding case merit and expert